-The feedforward resistor, R{FF} , can be calculated by combining Equation 30 and Equation 39
+The feedforward resistor, R{FF} , can be calculated by combining Equation 30 and Equation 39.

-$$R{FF} = \frac{1}{\pi \, C{FF} f{SW}} \tag{47}$$
+$$R{FF} = \frac{1}{\pi C{FF} f{SW}} \tag{47}$$

 Check that the calculated component values are reasonable.
 For instance, capacitors smaller than about 10 pF should be avoided.
-In addition, the ADP1829 error amplifier has finite output current drive, so R_Z values less than 3 $k\Omega$ and C_I values greater than 10 nF should be avoided.
-If necessary, recalculate the compensation network with a different starting value of $R{\text{TOP}}.$ If R_Z is too small and C_I is too big, start with a larger value of $R{\text{TOP}}.$ This compensation technique should yield a good working solution.
+In addition, the ADP1823 error amplifier has finite output current drive; therefore, R_z values less than 3 k Ω and C_I values greater than 10 nF should be avoided.
+If necessary, recalculate the compensation network with a different starting value of R{TOP} .
+If R_z is too small and C_I is too big, start with a larger value of R{TOP} .
+This compensation technique should yield a good working solution.

-In general, aluminum electrolytic capacitors have high ESR, and a Type II compensation is adequate.
-However, if several aluminum electrolytic capacitors are connected in parallel, producing a low effective ESR, then Type III compensation is needed.
-In addition, ceramic capacitors have very low ESR, in the order of a few milliohms.
-Type III compensation is needed for ceramic output capacitors.
-Type III compensation offers better performance than Type II in terms of more low frequency gain and more phase margin and less high frequency gain at the cross-over frequency.
+In general, aluminum electrolytic capacitors have high ESR; therefore, a Type II compensation is adequate.
+However, if several aluminum electrolytic capacitors are connected in parallel, producing a low effective ESR, Type III compensation is needed.
+In addition, ceramic capacitors have very low ESR, on the order of a few milliohms; therefore, Type III compensation is needed for ceramic output capacitors.
+Type III compensation offers better performance than Type II in terms of more low frequency gain and more phase margin and less high frequency gain at the crossover frequency.